Baylor vs. Alabama Predictions & Picks - Women's NCAA Tournament First Round

 Baylor Schedule Analysis

-- In their signature win of the season, the Bears defeated the No. 10 Villanova Wildcats, 75-70, on November 26.
+- On November 26, the Bears captured their best win of the season, a 75-70 victory over the Villanova Wildcats, who rank No. 10 in the AP's Top 25.

-- The Bears have tied for the 27th-most Quadrant 1 victories in the nation (five), but also have tied for the 23rd-most Quadrant 1 defeats (10).
+- The Bears have five Quadrant 1 wins, tied for the 27th-most in Division I. But they also have 10 Quadrant 1 losses, tied for the 24th-most.

 Baylor 2022-23 Best Wins